Who are they?

-When we reviewed the company, 280 families had used their services in the past year, and there were 170 tutors on their books.
+Around 280 families use their services per year, with 150 tutors on the books.
 Over 80 per cent of those we spoke to had been working with them for over three years – a loyal bunch, then.
 Hard working too, with nearly half (42 per cent) working over 10 sessions a week, unlike at some other agencies where they slot in one or two at the end of an already busy working week.
-These tutors are split into ‘endorsed tutors’ (the majority) and ‘career tutors’ (who are the most experienced and therefore command a higher fee).
+These tutors are split into ‘endorsed tutors,’ career tutors (the majority, who have gathered a wealth of experience) and ‘master tutors’ ( a minority of gem tutors who have been on their books for over 10 years and therefore command a higher fee).
 Minimum age for these tutors is 21, although they didn’t have any that young when we reviewed them, the average age is 35.

 Clients told us OC are ‘second to none’ when it comes to finding them the right tutor, with matching always a result of handpicking.
 ‘With other agencies, especially those that put requests on their website or send out mass emails, you feel in competition with other tutors, but that doesn’t happen here which is so much better,’ said one.
 ‘They match well beyond the subject matter – there is absolutely no cookie cutter process,’ voiced another.
 The timescale is one to four days on average from the point of request to finding the right tutor, or up to 10 days for a trickier brief or during busier periods.

-The company does a great deal of charity work, although many tutors we spoke to didn’t seem to be aware of this (a missed opportunity perhaps?).
+The company does a great deal of charity work, although many tutors we spoke to didn’t seem to be aware of this (OC says they have since been informed).
 OC helps ARK Schools' students who have been offered an Oxbridge place to achieve the grades they need on a pro bono basis (the tutor gives up their time for free, as does Shirley in the office as the admin and matching is every bit as meticulous).
-OC is also involved in the FareShare charity and 1G1, whereby they give to educational causes throughout the world, and most recently Lucy helped set up the new initiative Tutor the Nation.
 OC is a corporate member of The Tutors’ Association.

 Money and small print

-Impressively upfront on their website about the division of fees between the agency and the tutor – we like this.
-There’s a £50 registration fee for new families which covers the first tutor request; £25 introduction fee after that for each new subject tutor.
-Fees range from £50-£115 an hour, depending on the experience of the tutor, of which £15 per hour goes to OC as commission.
+Impressively upfront about the division of fees between the agency and the tutor – we like this.
+There’s a £95 registration fee for new families which covers all tutor introductions as well as expertise advice.
+Fees range from £50-£120 an hour, depending on the experience of the tutor and whether online or face to face, of which only £15-20 per hour goes to OC as commission.
 ‘Not the cheapest tutor firm, but certainly one of the best,’ said a parent.
 Some families save costs by getting their children tutored together.
 Small travel fee charged if clients are outside London.
 Home schooling, group or SAT tuition is £85, while residential days cost £260-£320.
 Assessments are now on offer at 7+, 8+, 11+ and 13+ Pre-test with specialist tutors.
 Clients are invoiced monthly by the agency on behalf of the tutor – ‘a brilliant, very easy system,’ said one parent.
 No contracts for hourly tuition, but there are for longer term residential and home schooling positions when clients and tutors are asked to sign an agreement.
 Standard flexibility regarding cancellation charges.